 The U.S. is currently facing a truck driver shortage.
-The industry is facing a large number of turnovers.
 There are larger numbers of drivers leaving than new drivers entering the workforce.
-Learn what’s happening in the transportation industry and why so few people are taking jobs as truckers.
+We’ll fill you in on what’s happening in the transportation industry and why fewer people are taking jobs as truckers.

 Trucker Driver Retention at All-Time Low

 We don’t have precise figures with respect to machine transport carriers.
-However, the American Trucking Association estimates a shortage of about 51,000 drivers.
-Carriers and line haul shippers are even offering signing bonuses for new recruits and pay raises for current drivers.
-Yet, this is still not enough to offset the loss of much-needed, highly qualified drivers.
+However, the American Trucking Association estimated that by the end of 2021 there will be a shortage of over 80,000 workers.
+Carriers and line haul shippers are even offering signing bonuses for new recruits and paying raises for current drivers.
+It’s still not enough to offset the loss of much-needed, highly qualified drivers.

 Cause of Truck Driver Shortage

-Why so difficult to fill a job that does not require a college degree?
-The answer is simple: truckers have a difficult life.
+Why is it so difficult to fill a job that doesn’t require a college degree?
+The answer is simple: Truckers have a hard life.
 Being on the road 24/7 means little time at home with family.
 In fact, divorce rates among truckers are quite high, with estimates at 19.5%.

-Truck drivers are also at a higher risk of health problems, such as obesity, diabetes, and cardiovascular disease.
+Truck drivers are also at a higher risk of health problems, such as obesity, diabetes and cardiovascular disease.
 This is due to the long hours of sitting with little opportunity for movement.
-Furthermore, their meals consist of what is available at greasy spoons and truck stops.
+Furthermore, their meals consist of what’s available at greasy spoons and truck stops.
 The average weight of a truck driver, by the way, is 240 pounds.

-As far as a driver’s income goes, the annual average salary is $42,000.
-The average income across all jobs is $31,099, according to the Bureau of Labor Statistics.
+As far as a driver’s income goes, the annual average salary is $40,000 to $80,000, which is above average.
 Even with the above-average pay, the stress just isn’t worth it for many people.